pip-services/pip-services-docs/content/en/python/commons/run/opener.md

 ### Description

-The Opener class can be used to check whether all components are opened or not, a component is opened or not. and to open one or more components.
+The Opener class can be used to check whether all components are opened or not, a component is opened or not, and to open one or more components.

 ### Static methods